Roman Imankulov

 Ref: Query Parameters in the FastAPI documentation.

-Below is the same example, with a bit more verbose mapping.
-There is no difference for FastAPI, but a clearer message for the readers of our code.
-“Hey, reader, the start_quarter and end_quarter parameters are taken from the query string,” it says.
+Below is the same example, with slightly more verbose mapping.
+There is no difference for FastAPI, but it sends a clearer message to readers of our code: “Hey, reader, the start_quarter and end_quarter parameters are taken from the query string.”

 from fastapi import Query